A Guide to Jewelry Making for Beginners

 - 1. Find Your Own Jewelry Making Interest: Not all types of jewelry making are for everyone.
 As you start out, narrow down which types of jewelry making is for you and try these out to find the right fit.

 - 2. Master Some Basic Skills: Take your jewelry making craft one step at a time by first learning some basic skills.
 There are plenty of online resources or classes available to teach these basic skills so you can learn more over time.

-- 3. Invest in Good Tools: In order to make jewelry making fun, it’s important to have all the necessary tools and ensure they work well.
+- 3. Invest in Quality Tools: In order to make jewelry making fun, it’s important to have all the necessary tools and ensure they work well.
 Invest in the right tools from the beginning and it will make jewelry make much more enjoyable.

 - 4. Learn the Lingo: Learning the correct jewelry making terminology will make it easier to follow along when reading and learning about jewelry making.

 - 5. Have a Good Workspace: To really commit to your jewelry making hobby, be sure to dedicate an area in your home as your personal workspace.
 This is where you can keep all your tools and supplies.
 This helps keep everything organized which makes your time spent jewelry making much more enjoyable.

 - 6. Find Ideas and Inspiration: The fun part of jewelry making is getting to be creative.
 You can find lots of ideas and inspiration online with websites like Pinterest and other blogs.
 As you see more examples of works of art, you can start to develop your own style or your own spin on certain ideas.

 - 7. Take Classes: Classes are a great way to develop your jewelry making skills.
 You can start to learn the basic skills and terminology and continue to be filled with inspiration as you build up your jewelry making experience.